 Insert image B42024_12_35.png

 In step 4, you create a PowerShell credential object for the PSDirect VM.
-Then in step 5, you create a remote session to the PSDirect VM.
-These two steps produce no output to the console.
+In step 5, you create a script block that installs the Hyper-V feature.
+Then in step 6, you creating a PowerShell remoting session with the PSDirect VM.
+These threesteps produce no utput to the console.

 In step 7, you use the remoting session to install the Hyper-V feature inside the PSDirect VM, producing output like this: